1932 AAA Championship Car season

 The 1932 AAA Championship Car season consisted of six races, beginning in Speedway, Indiana on May 30 and concluding in San Leandro, California on November 13.
 The AAA National Champion was Bob Carey and the Indianapolis 500 winner was Fred Frame.

+Milton Jones died at Indianapolis in practice; during qualifications, Bennie Bennefiel and his riding mechanic Harry Cox died.

 Schedule and results

 All races running on Dirt/Brick Oval.